Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 Near the start of the

-Babylonian Captivity, Daniel declared that God rules over the affairs of the nations
+Babylonian Captivity, Daniel declared that God rules over the affairs of the

-of men” - (Daniel 2:21, 4:17).
+the basest of men” - (Daniel 2:21, 4:17).

-And because God has “arranged”
+And because He “arranged”

-challenging His sovereignty.
+and challenging His sovereignty.

 Over the centuries, church